 3.7.1.20 Excerpts from the Uniform Guidance, 2 CFR 200 are provided in this section.
-Please note that there are many additional federal laws and regulations that may apply to your federal agency guidance.
+Please note that there are many additional federal laws and regulations that may apply to your federal financial assistance which can generally be found in the awarding documents and/or awarding agency guidance.